Tintin-dataObsessed/Aviation_Accident_Project/README.md

 Data Analysis: First for further accuracy the text was all converted into small letter for the categories .
 I started by looking at accidents and incidents concerning Make and Model of aircrafts, looking at least accident prone and least injury prone.A recommendation given on models and makes by accident/incident value,concluding with a data at looks at incidents and the lowest amount of incidents.

 The second was on air category, they are different kind of aircraft which are categorized by Fatal injuries in ether an incident or accident. creating a graph and data set that lists all categories that have the highest and lowest injuries .

-Lastly we look specifically at airplanes. filtering for airplanes and concluding that althrough he most injury in air  craft is airplanes you can further filter for lowest injuries you get a list of all airplanes that are considered to be safe.
+Lastly we look specifically at airplanes, filtering for airplanes and concluding that althrough he most injury in air  craft is airplanes you can further filter for lowest injuries you get a list of all airplanes that are considered to be safe.
 This means minor damage,lower serious injury etc.

 # The Repository
 The CSV files ae stored inside a folder called Data.
-The repo contains the presentation , the python notebook,and  Readme file.
+The repo contains the presentation.pdf , the Airplane_Analysis.ipynb ,the cleaned_AviationData.csv for the tableau, and the Readme file.
+Other include the presentation.ppt file and the tableau file.

 # links
 Here is the link to the Tableau: https://public.tableau.com/views/Accident_Aviation/Dashboard4?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link